 California Lemon Law Overview

 California’s Lemon Law, also known as the Song-Beverly Consumer Warranty Act, exists for the sole purpose of protecting California residents who purchase defective vehicles.
-It applies to new vehicles and used vehicles that are under factory warranty, whether purchased or leased.
+It applies to new vehicles and CPO Vehicles that are under factory warranty, whether purchased or leased.

 Dealing with constant vehicle repairs can be frustrating.
 But, not every frustrating issue makes a vehicle a lemon.
 Your vehicle must meet one of several specific requirements (discussed below), and you must still have time to assert your rights under California’s Lemon Law.
 However, many issues qualify for legal protection, and you should contact a California Lemon Law attorney if you have any questions or concerns about a major or recurring issue with your vehicle.